|

 The State Office Building Kimball was originally installed 1928 in Juneau's Coliseum Theatre.
 It was later moved to the 20th Century Theatre in 1939-1940.

 The instrument was moved to its present location in 1976-77 by Balcom & Vaughan.
-Don Myers, Bill Bunch and the late Frank Butte did the installation.
+Don Myers, Bill Bunch and the late Franklin Butte did the installation.
 An opening program was given in May 1977.

 Pipework.
 Photo courtesy Terry Robson, 2002